Fifa orders Russia not to play under flag

 Fifa has ordered Russia to complete their upcoming matches without their flag, anthem and as the Football Union of Russia in neutral territory, following the invasion of Ukraine.

-Several nations have announced that they will refuse to play Russia, including England, as well as Poland, Czech Republic and Sweden.
+Several nations have announced that they will refuse to play Russia, including England, as well as Poland, the Czech Republic and Sweden.

-World Cup play-offs would see Russia face Poland then either the Czech Republic or Sweden if they win - and are due to be played in March.
+World Cup 2022 play-offs would see Russia face Poland then either the Czech Republic or Sweden if they win - and are scheduled to be played in March.

 Russian President Vladimir Putin launched a military invasion of neighbouring Ukraine on Thursday.